Helpful Resources

 Hi mizzmari,

-Welcome to this community Smile
+Welcome to this community :)

 You can send a debt validation letter to the collection agency (CA) through certified mail, requesting a return receipt (CMRRR).
 Immediately after getting back the return receipt, send a dispute letter to the credit bureaus CMRRR.
 The credit bureaus will then notify the collection agency of this.
 The collection agency will have to verify the debt along with the bureaus within 30 days.